bravojuandb/classicbook-etl-pipeline/README.md

 # Classic Book ETL Pipeline — *The Imitation of Christ*

-> A structured, bilingual data pipeline for spiritual and linguistic insight.
+## 📖 Project Summary

+- A bilingual ETL pipeline that scrapes, cleans, and aligns Latin and English versions of *The Imitation of Christ*, storing the final dataset in a PostgreSQL database.

+- This is my first data engineering project and the foundational stone of my career shift into the field.
+I selected this book for its familiarity and its clean structure — organized into Books, Chapters, and Paragraphs — which makes it ideal for creating an aligned, queryable bilingual dataset.

 ![Status](https://img.shields.io/badge/status-in_progress-yellow)

 ##  Problem Statement

 Most classic spiritual texts are available in multiple languages, but rarely are they presented in a format that allows **structured, bidirectional comparison** between the original and its translation.
 Scholars, students, and spiritually curious readers alike often want to ask:

 - “What is the Latin original of this English phrase?”
 - “How are certain key spiritual terms rendered across the text?”
 - “Is the paragraph structure preserved across languages?”

-But without a structured dataset, these questions are hard to answer — especially at scale.
+By creating a structured dataset, I'm aiming to answer these questions.

 ##  Vision and Goals

-This project aims to create a **clean, bilingual, paragraph-aligned dataset** of *The Imitation of Christ* in Latin and English — stored in a SQL database and fully queryable — to support:
+This project creates a **clean, bilingual, paragraph-aligned dataset** of *The Imitation of Christ* in Latin and English — stored in a SQL database and fully queryable — to support:

 - **Semantic lookup**: Find the Latin equivalent of an English passage, and vice versa
 - **Translation analysis**: Explore how Latin words and themes are rendered in context
 - **Concept tracking**: Follow the use of key spiritual terms like *humilitas*, *gratia*, or *imitatio*
-- **Structural exploration**: Analyze the organization of the book — books, chapters, paragraphs, and frequency
+- **Structural exploration**: Analyze the organization of the book — books, chapters, paragraphs, and words frequency
-- **Study tools**: Enable the creation of flashcards, translation exercises, and personal study aids

 ##  Project Scope and ETL Design

-This is a handcrafted ETL (Extract–Transform–Load) pipeline, written in Python and SQL.
+This ETL (Extract–Transform–Load) pipeline is written in Python and SQL.
 It demonstrates data engineering principles applied to a real-world, text-centric domain.

 ### **1. Extract**